algosup/2023-2024-project-4-sportshield-team-2/CodeDocumentation/codeDocumentation.md

 ```
 void Temps(void) {}
 ```
  - This function initializes the seconds and minutes.
-It can be used to display in the serial monitor when a shock occurs, for example.
-Or to initialize timers.
+It can be used to display in the serial monitor when a shock occurs, for example or to initialize timers.

 ```
 void PulseBuzzer(int repetitions, unsigned long durationOn, unsigned long durationOff) {}